pyjarrett/septum/README.md

 ⚠️ The 0.0.4 version on Chocolatey has a crash (an internal assert) when trying to tab complete an empty string.
 This is fixed in 0.0.5, but a new version can't be published until 0.0.4 gets through Chocolatey moderation.
 This doesn't affect typical use and a new version published as soon as possible.

-# Design principles

-septum shall:

-- provide features to help search large codebases
-- only read the search tree, except for .septum/ directories

 # Contributing